-Considering that deductibles for phone provider insurance plans can run as high as $200, plus require a premiums that in many cases are more than $10 per month (that's more than $120 per year!), a no-annual-fee credit card could make great financial sense if it offers cell phone protection, even if you're only using it to pay your cell phone bill.
+Considering that deductibles for phone provider insurance plans can run as high as $200 and require premiums that in many cases are more than $10 per month (that's more than $120 per year!), a no-annual-fee credit card could make great financial sense if it offers cell phone protection, even if you're only using it to pay your cell phone bill.

-Ever buy something only to see it three weeks later at the same store for cheaper than what you paid?
+Say you buy something only to see it three weeks later at the same store for a cheaper price?
 We've all been there!
 However, with certain credit cards, you may never have to worry about that again.

 We all want the best deal, and credit cards with purchase protection can help you get just that!

 4. No or low balance transfer fees and 0 percent APR periods